breathbath/gotainer/README.md

 MonitoringProvider in other packages, so you are able to plug them in individually in every application with no need to change the core code.

-# Parameters
+## Parameters

-Parameters are simple dependencies, that are already created and initialised with some values.
-A typical example is a classical application config, containing many different parameters, that you would probably prefer to use as a service.
-Gotainer provides a very useful helper function, that allows to add parameters packed in a map[string] interface{} data.
+Parameters are simple scalar values, that are already defined and can be used as dependencies.
+A typical example is an application config with e.g. db connection details, proxy url or folder paths.
+Obviously you can have a service that requires parameters in a construction function.
+Gotainer provides a useful helper function, that allows to add parameters as a `map[string] interface{}`.
 Consider following example:

         //e.g. map[string] string {"password": "123456", "proxy": "127.0.0.1:8888"}
         type Config map[string] string